 A month-long writing workshop hosted by Merle Feld

-The month of Elul is a time for turning inward, exploring to find, remember, envision your best self, what makes you full, joyous, a holy instrument.
+Elul, the Hebrew month which precedes the High Holiday season, is a time for turning inward, exploring to find, remember, envision your best self, what makes you full, joyous, a holy instrument.
 Elul calls to us - turn, turn, recall your sacred and most authentic center, return to it and nourish it anew, so it can nourish you as you move through the new year.

 As I have done for many years, in many settings, this year I am again providing spiritual leaders and lay seekers several ways of experiencing Elul through the practice of spiritual writing.